There's no specific treatment for tonsillitis and most cases get better within a week without treatment.

 - you or your child has a weakened immune system

 In these circumstances, a 10-day course of penicillin is usually recommended.
 If you or your child is known to be allergic to penicillin, an alternative antibiotic, such as erythromycin, can be used.

 Hospital treatment may be required for particularly severe or persistent cases of bacterial tonsillitis that don't respond to oral antibiotics.
-In these cases, intravenous antibiotics that are given directly into a vein may be needed.
+In these cases, intravenous antibiotics (given directly into a vein) may be needed.

 Surgery to remove the tonsils is known as a tonsillectomy.

 For children with mild sore throats, watchful waiting is recommended rather than a tonsillectomy.

 A tonsillectomy is only considered for a recurrent sore throat if certain criteria are met.
 You must have: